Mr Gerard Ruane

 Barefield National School has a distinguished history in the field of Education.
 Since 1895, it has been a progressive centre of innovation and excellence in teaching and learning.

 Our children have access to fantastic facilities.
-We have fifteen mainstream classrooms, a special class and multi-sensory room for children with autism, facilities for pupils with medical disabilities, six support teaching rooms, a large school hall, library, astro-turf pitch, basketball yard, two playing pitches and spacious yards.
+We have fifteen mainstream classrooms, a special class and multi-sensory room for children with autism, six support teaching rooms, a large school hall and a library.
 All classrooms have the latest flat-panel interactive boards.
+Outside, we have an astroturf pitch, a running track, a basketball court, a ball wall with an astroturf area, two playing pitches, spacious yards and a playground with a see-saw, carousel, basket swing and a large play centre with a slide and climbing areas.

 Our best resource is of course our staff.
 We have an extremely caring, professional team who work together to ensure the best holistic education for each and every child.